CKalitin/mcdowell-dataset-analysis/README.md

 TODO:
 1. Create separate filter class so it's synced between satcat and launch
     a.
 Create a function for each filter and a case for being given either launch or satcat, throw an error if you are trying to a filter on the wrong dataset
-2. Add psatcat dataset in for satellite program
+2. Add psatcat dataset in for satellite program (alt name too?)
 3. Add sites dataset and simplify site names
 4. Add orgs dataset and simplify country names